 A huge laundry room, with utility sink next to it; that’s the washer you see in the background.
 The doorway there, behind the door on the left was the furnace room.
 Next to it was the pantry, aka ‘Hogan’s Alley’, named after some radio show or something.
 It was a walk-in pantry, that had built-in shelves I would climb [to get to the top shelf doanchaknow], even as a teenager.
 They were sturdy.

 I can see it all in my mind’s eye.
-I can see the green carpet in the living room, the red counters in the kitchen, the curtains, all of us eating at the round table in the kitchen that replaced the long table.
-I can see the utility sink where my grandmother would wash my long, thick hair.
+The green carpet in the living room, the red counters in the kitchen, the curtains, all of us eating at the round table in the kitchen that replaced the long table.
+The utility sink where my grandmother would wash my long, thick hair.
 The original Coke machine in the breezeway, the line on the pulley running between the house and the light pole for hanging laundry.
-I can see the beautiful iris in the back and rose bushes, the apricot tree in the ‘back-back’, the area behind the fenced-in back yard.
+I can see the beautiful iris in the back and the rose bushes, the apricot tree in the ‘back-back’, the area behind the fenced-in back yard.

-So in my poking around yesterday, I came upon a site called ‘rehold.com’.
-You can put in addresses and come up with names of who owned a house, the sale price, all this stuff.
-I saw that the people that bought the house from my Dad when my grandmother passed up, had sold it to someone else.
-It’s these second owners after us, that razed the house.
+In looking for the photos, I came upon a site called ‘rehold.com’.
+You can put in addresses and come up with names of who owned a house, the sale price, all that stuff.
+I saw that the first people that purchased the house, sold it to others.
+It was this 3rd set of owners that razed the house.

 Somewhere deep inside me, some little girl part of me, hated them.
 It was my very first experience of someone completely removing a place of my personal use.
 Not a person, but my place-holder of memories.